 Dr. Raisa Hernández Pacheco

-Alexis is a M.S. biology graduate student working on the dynamics of health inequality in nonhuman primates.
+Sheida is a biology major working on the dynamics of health inequality in nonhuman primates.

-Logan is a biology major working on the effects of early-life extreme events in the reproduction of rhesus macaques.
+Matteo is a biology major working on the effects of early life adversity on adult health in rhesus macaques.

 Marley is a biology major studying associations between psychological health of rhesus macaques and environmental instability.